MeetKai/bevy/README.md

 This branch has 0.6 rebased in.

 - [x] Get anything to render at all with vulkan
-- [] Use wgpu instead of Vulkan abstractions
+- [x] Use wgpu instead of Vulkan abstractions

   - vk::ImageView -> wgpu::TextureView
   - vk::Image -> wgpu::Texture

 - [] Integrate with bevy render pipeline

-    - using multiview would likely require modifying bevy shaders
-    - instead we could add 2 cameras and have bevy render both
-    - let's try adding in render-to-texture with 2 cameras

-        - i dont think RenderTarget::Image will work; we need to init a wgpu::Texture from the vulkan image from the openxr swapchain
-        -  create_texture_from_hal?, or instead create TextureView from ImageView, or maybe a swapchain -> wgpu::surface
-        - could also render to 2 images then copy them to openxr textures

-    - use swapchain per view, as in [hello_xr](https://github.com/KhronosGroup/OpenXR-SDK-Source/blob/master/src/tests/hello_xr/openxr_program.cpp#L661)
-    - set Camera perspective and transform based on views returned by openxr

-    - maybe instead add a new type of camera to https://github.com/kcking/bevy/blob/0add6f4258f0e47a112ae63fbd2317e56b444e98/crates/bevy_core_pipeline/src/lib.rs#L371 ?

-    - modify Image struct to handle a raw textureview
+  - currently using swapchain per-eye since bevy doesnt have multiview support yet
+  - bevy_openxr plugin replaces `RenderDevice` and `RenderQueue` so that the render pipeline uses the device provided by openxr runtime
+  - we also had to hack in adding an empty `Windows` so that plugins looking for windows such as bevy_ui and perspective camera don't panic
+  - I have a simple clear color working on one eye, time to clean things up, extend to both eyes, and add in transform of the VR headset

-[] Add back in motion controller/input support (it was ripped out in an effort to get the example to not panic) [] Prevent window from opening (shows as Not Responding on Windows OS).
+- [] Add back in motion controller/input support (it was ripped out in an effort to get the example to not panic)
+- [x] Prevent window from opening (shows as Not Responding on Windows OS).
-[] Fix Android lifecycle integration
+- [] Fix Android lifecycle integration

+  - I have to re-check whether this works since we removed the creation of a primary window

 # [![Bevy](assets/branding/bevy_logo_light_dark_and_dimmed.svg)](https://bevyengine.org)